cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/_index.md

 # Managed deployment

-Bigger organizations can deploy WARP automatically to their fleet of devices in a single operation.
-This can be done using [mobility management solutions](/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/partners/) like Intune or JAMF, or by executing `.msi` file on desktop machines.
+Organizations can deploy WARP automatically to their fleet of devices in a single operation.
+This can be done using [mobility management solutions](/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/partners/) like Intune or JAMF, or by executing an `.msi` file on desktop machines.

 Here is a list of generic instructions to deploy WARP on your organization's devices.